Xe/site/blog/brain-fmri-to-3d-model-2019-08-23.markdown

 Here are my citations in [BibTex format][citations].

-Special thanks goes to Micheal Lifshitz for organizing the study that I participated in that got me this fMRI data file.
+Special thanks goes to Michael Lifshitz for organizing the study that I participated in that got me this fMRI data file.
 It was one of the coolest things I've ever done (if not the coolest) and I'm going to be able to get a 3D printed model of my brain out of it.